zjaved1/SpyWithPi/README.md

 ### Entering chroot and building the real system

-Once the temporary toolchain was done I mounted the virtual filesystems and entered a chroot environment — stepping inside the half-built LFS system.
+Once the temporary toolchain was done I mounted the virtual filesystems and entered a chroot environment, stepping inside the half-built LFS system.

 ```bash
 sudo mount -v --bind /dev $LFS/dev